jfkocher/jfkocher.github.io/Stata_to_Python/index.md

 ## Stata to Python

-Coming soon - Documenation on how to become a python user after operating in Stata.
+Coming soon - Documentation on how to become a python user after operating strictly in Stata.

+##Possible Topics:
+1. Data Frame handling
+2. Crosstab Tricks
+3. Inlist functions
+4. Replace values and other referencing methods
+5. Handling Duplicates
+6. Merging and Quality Assuarance methods

 ### Support or Contact